 Advance Central PA previously tracked these measures that go beyond the WIOA performance measures, but we are now formalizing the expectations in a contract to emphasize the importance of placement in high-quality jobs and training programs that align with individual's goals and capabilities.
+Advance Central PA is always seeking ways to continuously improve programming for Adults and

-Advance Central PA is always seeking ways to continuously improve programming for Adults and Dislocated Workers.
-Launching soon will be a new program name intended to help with outreach efforts and to remove jargon from customer interactions: Central Connections.
+Dislocated Workers.
+A new program name intended to help with outreach efforts and to remove jargon from customer interactions was launched in 2021: Central Connections.